 The Prior Lab studies species interactions and invasion ecology.
-We explore how ecological interactions drive invasions, how invasions impact ecological systems, and how to manage invaded ecosystems.
+We explore how altered ecological interactions facilitate invasions, how invasions impact ecological systems, and how to manage invaded ecosystems.
 Our empirical work largely focuses on plant and insect interactions.
 Research is grounded in experimental field ecology, and we conduct work in several different ecosystems.
 Although a significant focus of our work is on invasions, we are also excited about species interactions in general.
-To this end, we often use invasions as natural experiments to answer questions about the ecology and evolution of species interactions, and how species interactions and traits drive community and ecosystem processes.
+To this end, we sometimes use invasions as natural experiments to answer questions about the ecology and evolution of species interactions, and how species interactions and traits drive community and ecosystem processes.

 Thanks for your interest!
 Check out our research page for more information on what we do.

 I am looking for a PhD student to join the lab in 2018 - Details here.

 Check out all opportunities to join the lab here.

 Sept.
 2017: Welcome to Shannon Meadley Dunphy, our new Lab Manager!
 Shannon and I have worked together on ants and seed-dispersal for several years (check out some of her work on the Publications page), and I am very excited to have her helping out on several projects in the lab.

 Sept.
 2017: New review paper out in Biological Invasions about the resilience of ecological systems to invasions!